 Photo The Königsschild (click to right for slideshow)

 The Königsschild is located in the middle of the vineyards in Langenlonsheim, one of the best locations in town.
 South slope, in which the sun can shine optimally all day.
-The ground is characterized by tertiary shell limestone and a deep loam clay layer, partly varying to clayey clay, partly interspersed with gravel.
+The ground is characterized by tertiary shell limestone and a deep loam clay layer, partly varying to clayey clay, and partly interspersed with gravel.
 Ideal for growing the Riesling grape.
-The Pinot Noir also appreciates this top location.
+Pinot Noir also appreciates this top location.

 photo Löhrer Berg

-The Langenlonsheimer Löhrer mountain on the border with neighboring community Laubenheim is home säureverspielter Rieslings.
+The Langenlonsheimer Löhrer mountain on the border with the neighboring community Laubenheim is home säureverspielter Rieslings.
 At the top of the slab of clay, in the upper slope the "surf zone of the primeval sea" with a meter-thick layer of terrace gravel, including heavy Latvians.
 These layers of the earth offer everything a Riesling needs to grow.
 A consistently good water supply and an intensive soil life ensure sustainable mineralization.
 The south-southwest exposure brings rapid warming of the soil and allows a long evening sun for the vines.
 The Riesling thanks it with a distinctive character.
-The mountain ridge is characterized by terrace gravel; the steep slopes down to the south to the foot of the slope range from red-lying sandstone weathering soil in the west to the heavy, very nutritious clay soil on the eastern edge.
+The mountain ridge is characterized by terrace gravel; the steep slopes down to the south to the foot of the slope range from red-lying sandstone weathering soil in the west to heavy, very nutritious clay soil on the eastern edge.
 Here the solar energy is stored all day long and ensures a balanced, special microclimate and optimal water supply all year round.

 Hartmut: ''In the old Prussian tax register, this location is registered as the "first location", we say "Grand Cru location" after our French neighbors. ''